MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-android-tablet-app-get-started.md

 <properties
-   pageTitle="Get started with the Power BI mobile app for Android tablets" description="The Power BI mobile app for Android tablets brings Power BI to you anywhere, with up-to-date, touch-enabled mobile access to business information." services="powerbi" documentationCenter="" authors="maggiesMSFT"
+   pageTitle="Get started with the Power BI mobile app for Android tablets" description="Learn how the Power BI mobile app for Android tablets brings Power BI to you anywhere, with up-to-date, touch-enabled mobile access to business information." services="powerbi" documentationCenter="" authors="maggiesMSFT"